wp-plugins/cookillian/readme.txt

 = How do I know if it is working? =

 On the __Settings__ page, under the heading __Advanced Options__ near the bottom, you have the option to enable _Debug Mode_.
 For logged-in users, this will cause the alert to be displayed at all times, which allows you to see where it will be located.

-In all instances, it will also include debug information in the HTML source (use the browser's _View Source_ function), which provides details whether the alert would be shown and why.
+Enabling the _Debug Mode_ also provides you with extra information when using the JavaScript console.
+The console can be viewed with [Firebug](http://getfirebug.com/), or the browser's _Developer Tools_.

 = The alert is not displaying at all, help! =

+The alert is not shown if:

+* The visitor is logged in as a WordPress user (with any role), or
+* The visitor is not in one of the defined countries, or
+* The visitor already explicitly opted in/out, or
+* The browser support the "Do Not Track" [(see donotrack.us)](http://donottrack.us) option, and enabled it.

-A quick way to troubleshoot this is to enable the _Debug Mode_ as described above.
-The web page's HTML source (use the browser's _View Source_ function) should display debug details near the bottom, as in this example:
+If the alert is still not being displayed, enable the _Debug Mode_ as described above.

-`<!-- Cookillian Debug Information: array (
-  'Will handle the cookies' => true,
-  'Is the visitor logged in' => false,
-  'Is Admin (not AJAX)' => false,
-  'Country list OK' => true,
-  'Detected remote IP address of the visitor' => '127.0.0.1', '2-letter code of detected country' => '',
-  'Name of detected country' => 'Unknown',
-  'Block cookies for this country' => false,
-  'Visitor has opted-in' => false,
-  'Visitor has opted-out' => false,
-)
--->`

-In order of appearance the above means that:

-1. Cookillian will handle cookies because the visitor has not specifically opted-in,
-1. The visitor was also not logged in,
-1. Nor was it an non-AJAX call.
-Cookillian,
-1. The countries database was not corrupted,
-1. The IP address of the user was 127.0.0.1,
-1. The 2-letter country code could not be determined,
-1. The full name of the country was unknown,
-1. Based on the visitor's location, cookies are not blocked by default,
-1. The visitor has not specifically opted in, and
-1. The visitor has not specifically opted out.

-If browser supports a privacy setting such as "Do not track my activity" [(see donotrack.us)](http://donottrack.us), then Cookillian will consider the visitor to have opted out if this setting is active.
-In such instances, Cookillian will not check what country the visitor is located in or show the alert.

-If these details are not to be found in the HTML source, a common issue is that the `wp_footer()` function is missing from the WordPress theme.
-Check the theme's `footer.php` file and verify it contains `<?php wp_footer(); ?>`, and if not, add it.

 = How do I change where the alert is displayed? =

 First you need to set __Show Alert__ to _Manually_ on the __Settings__ page.
 In its simplest form, you can use a WordPress shortcode `[cookillian alert]` in a post or page, which will be replaced by the alert if neccesary.

-For slightly more complex use, you insert `<?php echo apply_filters('cookillian_alert', ''); ?>` in the desired location of your theme. _Note: `apply_filters()` has a lower overhead than `do_shortcode()`, though both are supported_
+For slightly more complex use, you insert `<?php cookillian_insert_alert_block(); ?>` in the desired location of your theme.

 = How do I change the appearance of the alert? =

-You can use your own CSS styling through your WordPress theme.
-The alert is wrapped in a `.cookillian-alert` class, providing the background and border colors.
+You can use your own CSS styling through by choosing _Custom_ for the _Alert Styling_ on the __Settings__ page.
+The alert is wrapped in a `.cookillian-alert` class (also when added manually), providing the background and border colors.
 The alert heading is in an `.alert-heading` class and the Yes and No buttons in `.btn-ok` and `.btn-no` respectively.
 If your CSS styling does not appear, you may need to add `!important` to your styling.

 = When I click on "Privacy Policy", nothing happened =